- Dr Erika Szymanski

 - Synthetic biology, yeast, science communication, rhetoric, wine, Interdisciplinary collaboration, genomics

-My research specializations lie in STS perspectives on science communication and rhetoric of science and, increasingly, in interdisciciplinary microbe studies.
+I work with STS perspectives on science communication and rhetoric of science and, increasingly, in interdisciplinary microbe studies.
 At present, the majority of my work concerns how yeast (Saccharomyces cerevisiae) has been and continues to be shaped as a research tool, in human-yeast relationships more broadly, and in how new biotechnologies may reshape the long trajectory of human co-working practices with this friendliest of microorganisms.

 I completed my PhD in science communication at the University of Otago on New Zealand's South Island, where I investigated rhetorical strategies for non-deficit model communication and how written science communication mediates relationships between researchers and winemakers and growers.
 Following an undergraduate degree in molecular biology, I completed an MS in microbiology and an MA in rhetoric and writing studies, with my doctoral project and current work emerging from long-term interests in wine microbiology and in how scientific knowledge is constructed and intersects with other forms of knowledge in written discourse.